tasminkhanelec-cmd/rf-signal-jammer-2023/README.md

 # Cell Phone Jammer Circuit - EEE 310 Project

-## ⚠️ Legal Disclaimer
-This project is for **educational and research purposes only**.
-RF jammers are illegal in most countries for civilian use.
-This was completed as part of university coursework at Bangladesh University of Engineering and Technology (BUET).

 ## Project Overview
 A radio frequency signal jammer circuit designed to disrupt cellular communications within a limited range.
 The project successfully demonstrated jamming capabilities for FM radio frequencies around 100 MHz.